tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 Both the strands of DNA are not copied during transcription for two reasons.
 1. If both the strands act as a template, they would code for RNA with different sequences.
 This in turn would code for proteins with different amino acid sequences.
 This would result in one segment of DNA coding for two different proteins, hence complicate the genetic information transfer machinery.
 2. If two RNA molecules were produced simultaneously, double stranded RNA complementary to each other would be formed.
 This would prevent RNA from being translated into proteins.

-**5.9.1 Transcription unit and gene** A transcriptional unit in DNA is defined by
+### Transcription unit and gene

-three regions, a **promoter**, the **structural gene** and a terminator.
+A transcriptional unit in DNA is defined by three regions, a **promoter**, the **structural gene** and a terminator.
 The promoter is located towards the 5' end of the coding strand.
 It is a DNA sequence that provides binding site for RNA polymerase.
 The presence of promoter in a transcription unit, defines the template and coding strands.
 The terminator region located towards the 3' end of the coding strand contains a DNA sequence that causes the RNA polymerase to stop transcribing.
 In eukaryotes the promoter has AT rich regions called **TATA box** (**Goldberg-Hogness box**) and in